wayne-kirk-schmidt/emoji-tools/README.md

 Emoji Tools are designed to help convert code points in emojis into something you can display.

-It builds on research Mat Gritt has on working out the conversion methods from code points to Unicode.
+It builds on research both Mat Gritt and I have done on conversion methods from code points to Unicode.

 Using the methods, any large sequence of emoji code points can be converted

 The reference for the Emojis currently is: